Substra/substra/examples/cross_val/README.md

 # Cross-validation

-> Important
+> :warning:
 > This example relies on the assets setup by the [Titanic example](../titanic/README.md).
-In order to run the following code snippets, you'll need the `assets_keys.json` generated while running the Titanic example.
+In order to run the following code snippets, you'll need to have run the Titanic example before

 In the Titanic example, the algos were trained on all the train data samples available and the resulting model was evaluated against the test data samples.